DrawZeroPoint/CURI-Walker/ubt_sim_ws/src/walker_movement/README.md

 # An example
 You can look at the graspCan.py node for an example on using this package.

+To use it you will need to start helpers.launch and moveit.launch (from walker_webots_hardware_interface) in separate terminals.
-It can be launched as:
+Then graspCan can be strted as:

 ```
-rosrun walker_movement graspCup1.py _can_number:=1
+rosrun walker_movement graspCan.py _can_number:=1
 ```